nextcloud/documentation/user_manual/account.rst

 Recover Your Password
 ~~~~~~~~~~~~~~~~~~~~~

-Note: This option only is available, if you have set a recovery email address.
+Note: To make use of this feature, you have set a recovery email address.

 To reset your password: